BitnooriLee/HPC-Reboot-2026/README.md

 ## Motivation

-DAT400 at the University of Stavanger introduced the foundational machinery of modern HPC: GPU thread hierarchies, distributed-memory communication patterns, the memory wall, and performance-bound reasoning.
+DAT400 High Performance Parallel Programming at Chalmers University of Technology introduced the foundational machinery of modern HPC: GPU thread hierarchies, distributed-memory communication patterns, the memory wall, and performance-bound reasoning.
 ISC 2026 is an opportunity to engage with that material again — not as coursework, but as a practitioner asking sharper questions:

 - Where exactly does a naive CUDA GEMM leave performance on the table, and how